raphaeltamaki/raphaeltamaki/posts/Forecasting Customer Lifetime Value - Why Uncertainty Matters/Forecasting Customer Lifetime Value - Why Uncertainty Matters.md

 3) The distribution of the LTV itself changes over time, requiring the prediction algorithms to adapt quickly.
 4) The marketing industry is constantly changing, with some harming the accuracy of the LTV estimation, such as Apple's App Tracking Transparency (ATT).

 In this context, we explain why estimating your users' LTV uncertainty matters to achieve maximum profitability and how that can be accomplished.
-The **first part** of this series explains one way we can model the digital advertisement environment and how different assumptions of the *Volume Function* impact the optimal bidding strategy when we have uncertainty on our LTV estimates (which is always).
+The **first part** of this series explains one way we can model the digital advertisement environment and how different assumptions for how the number of acquire users increases as we increase our 'bid' impact the optimal bidding strategy when there is uncertainty on LTV estimates.

 In the **second part**, we introduce a code to forecast the LTV of the marketing campaigns using PySTAN.
 PySTAN is a Python interface to STAN, a package for Bayesian inference capable of high-performance statistical computation.
 This computation speed is essential in a marketing context, where we need to predict the LTV of multiple marketing campaigns over a long period while estimating the LTV distribution.
 We demonstrate how to implement a PySTAN model to predict a time series using the [Lifetime Value data from Kaggle](https://www.kaggle.com/datasets/baetulo/lifetime-value?resource=download) in less than 2 minutes.
 This data contains user-level information of customers joining a website, such as their country, credit card level, a product acquired when they entered the website, short-term value, and (of course) their lifetime value.
 We transform this user-level data into segment-level by grouping users to simulate a marketing campaign.
 We finish by explaining how to implement the equivalent model in PyMC, a probabilistic programming library for Python, and comparing the pros and cons of both alternatives.